 Cheryl Rossum is a fine art photographer working across a broad range of genres.
 Her images, suffused with a strong sense of light, shadow, and movement, challenge classical perceptions of time and space.
 The artist’s work has been alternately described as surrealist, impressionist, metaphysical, and abstract.

-A graduate of Barnard College with degrees in art history and literature, she began work as a photographer for the Metropolitan Museum of Art and later for Apple Computer, Mobil Oil, Northrop, and The New York Stock Exchange.
+A graduate of Barnard College with degrees in art history and literature, she began work as a photographer for the Metropolitan Museum of Art and counted among her clients Apple Computer, Mobil Oil, Northrop, and The New York Stock Exchange.
 In a field customarily dominated by men, she elevated corporate industrial photography to a fine art by exploring the integration of man and machine.
 The New York Times called her work “museum-quality.”

-Inspired by mosaic pavement design and Plato’s Allegory of the Cave, Rossum has produced a series of aerial landscapes she calls “Plazas.”
-Geometric and enigmatic, each is meticulously woven from up to 60 individual photographs she has shot from helicopters and tall buildings.
-The shadows of those who traverse the plazas challenge our initial perception of reality and force a close engagement with the print.
-Seen as mazes, labyrinths and sundials, the photographs encourage metaphysical questions about man’s identity and direction in modern society.
+Inspired by the mazes, labyrinths, and mosaic pavements created in antiquity, Rossum has produced a series of contemporary landscapes she calls “Plazas.”
+Geometric and enigmatic, each one is meticulously woven from as many as 60 individual photographs she has shot from helicopters and tall buildings.
+The shadows of those who traverse these plazas challenge our initial perception of reality.
+They force a close engagement with the print.
+Using a digital medium to continue a timeless tradition, the images encourage metaphysical questions about man’s identity and direction in modern society.
 Each image in the Plaza series may take up to a year to complete.

-By contrast, Rossum’s photographs of nature, both landscapes and abstractions, are created by a single time exposure of several seconds.
-The interaction of light, wind and tide produce images that are fluid and kinetic.
-Nature etches its own journey across space: light records the movement, forms merge and mutate, and color is heightened; revealing nature, in microcosm and macrocosm, as dynamic and creative.
+In contrast, Rossum’s photographs of nature, both landscapes and abstractions, are created by a single time exposure of several seconds.
+The interaction of light, wind and tide produces images that are fluid and kinetic.
+Nature is free to etch its own journey across space and time.
+Light records movement.
+Forms merge and mutate.
+Color is heightened.
+Black and white images become abstract.
+In microcosm and macrocosm, nature is revealed as dynamic and creative.

-Rossum’s photographs are produced in limited edition to the highest degree of archival permanence.
-The artist prints her own silver gelatin prints.
-Until 1996, she made her color prints in the Dye Transfer process with Guy Stricherz and Ilene Mali of CVI Studio in New York City.
-She now prints color in archival pigments on Hannemuhle Photo Rag Baryta in her own studio and at Bowhaus Los Angeles with Jessica Lindskoog.
+All Rossum’s photographs are produced in limited edition to the highest degree of archival permanence.
+Until 1996, she made her color prints in the Dye Transfer process with Guy Stricherz and Ilene Malli of CVI Studio in New York City.
+Currently, she prints her own silver gelatin and color pigment prints in her studio in New York.